cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/expensereport-app-with-spring-security.md

     ![maven_run.png](/images/spring_tutorial/maven_run.png)

 5. Once the Server starts, open your browser and enter application url : `http://localhost:8080/html5expense/createNewExpense`.
-This time the browser will not open a form to create a new expense.
-You will be automatically redirected to the login page instead.
+This time browser will not open a form to create new expense.
+It will instead automatically redirect you to the login page.

     ![STS Fabric Server.png](/images/spring_tutorial/localhost_login.png)

 ## Complete Application Code
-If you are getting any errors, download the Exercise3-Complete code and import it into STS.
+If you are getting any errors, download the Exercise3-Complete code and import into STS.

 ## Deploying to Cloud Foundry
-* To learn more about deploying Spring Apps with PostgreSQL to Cloud Foundry, please refer [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/springmvc-app-with-postgresql-deployment-to-cloudfoundry.html).
+* To learn more about deploying Spring App with PostgreSQL to Cloud Foundry, please refer [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/springmvc-app-with-postgresql-deployment-to-cloudfoundry.html).

 <a class="button-plain" style="padding: 3px 15px;" href="/frameworks/java/spring/tutorials/springmvc-jpa-postgres/spring-expensereport-app-tutorial.html">Prev</a>